ucsb-cs156/m23/_lectures/week08a.md

 What to do:
-* Look over the issues list for your repo (see link below)
+* Look over the issues list for your repo (see issues link in table below)
 * Find an issue to work on, and claim it; **discuss this with your team**
   * If it's a large issue, consider working in pairs.
   * Go into the issue, find the place that says `Assignees` / `No one—assign yourself` and click to assign yourself (and your pair).